refaaksi/flutter_learning/README.md

 # flutter_learning

-A beignner Flutter project for learning.
+A beginner Flutter project for learning.

 ## Getting Started